meilisearch/specifications/text/0105-dumps-api.md

 - By default, trying to import a dump that does not exist, will stop the process and throw an error.
 - When using the command-line flag `--ignore-missing-dump`, MeiliSearch will continue its process and not throw an error.
 - When a dump is being imported, the http API is not available.
 Meilisearch can't receive read or write requests.
+- `dumpCreation` task takes priority over enqueued `tasks`.
+This means that if a `dumpCreation` task is created, it will be directly processed when the current processing task finishes even if other tasks have been enqueued before.

 ---